-In this case, it led to a 27% gain in 3 hours for my student Jesse, who followed my instructions.
-That’s like getting 33 years worth of stock market gains in just 3 hours.
+In this case, it led to a 27% gain in three hours for my student Jesse, who followed my instructions.
+That’s like getting three years’ worth of stock market gains in just three hours.

-And as another of my followers Michael said… this led to a day’s pay for him on just one short trade.
+And as another of my followers, Michael, said... this led to a day’s pay for him on just one short trade.

-And here’s the thing… these W patterns lead to stock flips all the time.
+And here’s the thing... these “W” patterns lead to stock flips all the time.

 Here’s one in Moderna.

-The W formed just after 1 pm.
+The “W” formed just after 1 p.m.